A Structural Criterion for the Applicability of Algebraic Phase Theory: Abstract

 \section{Abstract}

-Algebraic Phase Theory (APT) exhibits a striking asymmetry.
-In certain mathematical and physical domains it enforces rigidity, uniqueness of representation, and collapse of apparent degrees of freedom, while in most analytic or dynamical settings it is provably inapplicable.
-This paper identifies the structural origin of this selectivity.
+Algebraic Phase Theory (APT) exhibits a marked structural selectivity.
+In certain mathematical and physical settings it gives rise to rigidity phenomena, constrained representation behaviour, and reductions in apparent degrees of freedom, while in many analytic or dynamical contexts the finite-depth APT framework does not naturally apply.
+This paper studies the structural origin of this asymmetry.

-We formulate a necessary and sufficient structural criterion characterising exactly when a nondegenerate Algebraic Phase Theory structure exists.
-The criterion isolates three conditions: the presence of nondegenerate phase duality, compatibility of admissible dynamics with phase interaction, and finite or terminating defect propagation.
-These conditions are jointly necessary and sufficient.
-When they are satisfied, phase theoretic rigidity is forced.
-When any one fails, no non-artificial phase structure can persist.
+We establish a structural criterion for the existence of a nondegenerate finite-depth Algebraic Phase Theory structure.
+The criterion isolates three conditions: nondegenerate phase duality, compatibility of admissible dynamics with phase interaction, and finite or terminating defect propagation.
+Within the framework considered here, these conditions are jointly necessary and sufficient.
+When they are satisfied, the resulting phase structure exhibits strong rigidity properties; when one of the conditions fails, the associated domain falls outside the intended finite-depth APT setting.

-As a consequence, phenomena often regarded as exceptional, including Fourier decomposition, Bethe type exact solvability, rigidity of stabiliser codes, and uniqueness of canonical representations, are revealed to be structural necessities rather than contingent constructions.
+As consequences, phenomena such as Fourier decomposition, Bethe-type exact solvability, rigidity of stabilizer codes, and uniqueness phenomena associated with certain canonical representations can be interpreted as structural manifestations of these conditions rather than isolated constructions.

-This work positions Algebraic Phase Theory not as a universal modelling framework, but as a theory of structural inevitability.
-It clarifies both the explanatory power of APT and the precise boundaries of its applicability.
+The results therefore clarify both the scope and the structural limitations of Algebraic Phase Theory within the finite-depth setting considered here.

-\textbf{MSC 2020.} Primary 16S99; Secondary 18A30, 20C99.
+\textbf{MSC 2020.} Primary 16S10; Secondary 18A25, 20C99.